PolGs/Persistent-Backdoor/README.md

 ## _Red Team / Educational use ONLY_ </br>

 ### How to Use</br>
-Compile client:
+Compile client for victims windows machine: i686-w64-mingw32-gcc -o /home/kali/Documents/EternalPurple/bin/client/fun2.exe /home/kali/Documents/EternalPurple/backdoor.c -lwsock32 -lwininet </br>
-i686-w64-mingw32-gcc -o /home/kali/Documents/EternalPurple/bin/client/fun2.exe backdoor.c -lwsock32 -lwininet </br>
+Compile server for linux attackers machine: gcc /home/kali/Documents/EternalPurple/server.c -o /home/kali/Documents/EternalPurple/bin/server/server.exe

-Compile server:
+Commands assume that you have a linux OS and mingw installed Also that you have backdoor.c and server.c on a Folder Called EternalPurple on your Documents

 #### Functionalities: </br>